For conservation practitioners, planners, and land managers

 See where water-driven systems hold over time.

-Percent-of-years productive vegetation layers reveal stable mesic areas and degradation patterns.
+Percent-of-years productive vegetation layers reveal stable mesic areas in water-limited landscapes.

 Landscape Context Layers